cberardi4/Voter-Database/README.md

 ## To Create a new table:
 - main:
   - use the DatabaseManager manager object to the create function in the DB Manager class
-   - DB Manager class calls the Person p object which creates the SQL statements
+   - DB Manager class calls the Person p, Address a, or ContactInfo i objects which create the SQL statements
+   - SQL statements are then executed in the DB manager class